Toric Sylvester forms: Acknowledgments

 \section{Acknowledgments}

-The authors received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 860843.
-They are grateful to Matías R. Bender, Marc Chardin and Carlos D'Andrea for interesting discussions.
-They also thank Ioannis Z. Emiris, Christos Konaxis and Elias Tsigaridas for their support as advisors of the second author.
+\lb{The authors} are grateful to Matías R. Bender, Marc Chardin and Carlos D'Andrea for interesting discussions. \lb{They} also thank Ioannis Z. Emiris, Christos Konaxis and Elias Tsigaridas for their support as advisors of the second author. \lb{The authors are also grateful to the reviewer whose comments and suggestions helped to improve significantly this paper}.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 860843.